This is a poem I started in the Fall of 1986. I have worked on it off and on ever since.

 When I walk in spirals through Chicago there is a lamb’s heart

-beating in my heart.
+beating in my chest.

 I welcome strangers standing on corners like ash trees giving back